Liambussey/Rydberg_RF_Sensing/README.md

  need some more detail on this

-### Python libaries and modules required to make this code run
+### Python dependencies - libaries and modules required to make this code run

 sys - https://docs.python.org/3/library/sys.html
 qutip - https://qutip.org/